 - Prevent or slow the development of further impairment

-Assistive technology ranges in complexity, cost, and risk, from simple, mass-produced consumer products like non-slip mats available through discount stores to custom-engineered and built pieces of equipment such as powered wheelchairs.
+Assistive technology ranges in complexity, cost, and risk from simple, mass-produced consumer products (like non-slip mats) available at discount stores to custom-engineered and designed pieces of equipment such as powered wheelchairs.
 The amount of assistance a participant needs to make an assistive technology selection varies according to the complexity of the equipment and the participant’s level of knowledge, need and experience.
-Some clients may have funding within their plan to purchase assistive technology or equipment without the need for a Therapist prescription (Level 1 funding).
-Whilst Therapist prescription is recommended for level 2 and required for levels 3 & 4, we are more than willing to assist with your level 1 equipment needs.
+Some clients may have funding within their plan to purchase assistive technology or equipment without the need for a therapist prescription (level 1 funding).
+Whilst therapist prescription is recommended for level 2 and is required for levels 3 and 4, we are more than willing to assist with your level 1 equipment needs.

-Clients will need to understand that we will typically seek to modify an environment via the introduction of temporary or removable low-cost equipment before pursuing structural modifications.
-We have experience working with privately owned, rented and Department of Human Services Housing and understand the limitations/complexities that can exist.
+We will typically seek to modify an environment via the introduction of temporary or removable low-cost equipment before pursuing structural modifications.
+We have experience working with privately owned, rented and Department of Human Services Housing and understand the limitations and complexities that can exist.

 Costs of Services

-All NDIS services are charged at the rates outlined in the 2020-21 Price Guide VIC NSW QLD TAS (updated each financial year).
+All NDIS services are charged at the rates outlined in the 2022-2023 NDIS Price Guide (updated each financial year).

 All supports that are being provided to/for the individual will be invoiced against their plan.
 Supports that are provided to clients that will be invoiced against their plan can include:

-- Initial assessment reports, progress reports, standardised assessment reports such as Sensory Profile.
+- Initial assessment reports, progress reports, standardised assessment reports such as the Sensory Profile.

 - Development of resources for the individual.